giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 - `J_sv_cell` (Saint-Venant torsional stiffness) corresponds to `TwGJStif`;
 - `A` (axial stiffness) corresponds to `TwEAStif`.

+In CSF, the reported sectional quantities are weighted by the assigned participation fields; in this validation, they therefore correspond directly to stiffness quantities rather than to purely geometric section properties.

 ###  NREL 5-MW tower validation tables